-A hydrosol is the floral water that remains through steam distillation of plant material and is often a by-product of the production of essential oils.
+A hydrosol is a floral water that remains through steam distillation of plant material and is often a by-product of the production of essential oils.
 Since I was trimming up some of my herbs, I thought this would be a good time to make some floral water to use in our home.

 You've probably heard of rose water before, however, you can use any scented herb or flower to make a hydrosol.